Navel piercing: Present

-While piercings did decline in popularity overall, they could still be found in certain circles, such as on this Twin Peaks employee, in the 2010s.

 While the popularity of the navel piercing increased during the 1990s, Britney Spears also contributed to the prevalence of navel piercings after prominently displaying the piercing in her album ...Baby One More Time and at the 2001 MTV Video Music Awards.
 This is demonstrated by a 2005 survey of 10,503 people in the United Kingdom where 33% of the respondents had navel piercings making it the top body piercing site.